eumetsat/MetopDatasets.jl/docs/src/ASCAT.md

 ```
 ![Global SZR plot](global_szr_plot.png)

-The plots shows the left and right swath ASCAT mapped for an orbit.
+The plot shows the left and right swath ASCAT mapped for an orbit.

 ### Plotting a subset of SZR or SZO
-This examples shows how to plot the backscatter for a small subset of the SZR product.
+This example shows how to plot the backscatter for a small subset of the SZR product.
 ```julia
 using MetopDatasets
 using CairoMakie, GeoMakie, Statistics